Galactic-neutrino/flight-price-predictor/README.md

-# Flight Price Predictor Model Integrated With Flask
+# Flight Price Predictor Model

+This is my first model created using flask.
+I have created this with the help of online tutorials available.